From 1968 to the present: the history of ISVR Consulting

 … which we used until the University changed it’s branding guidelines again so that no departmental name could be included under the University name.
 We now have to separate the University’s logo from our own new text logotype, as on this page.

 In 2009 the former ADAU activities were relocated from their Chilworth outstation to rejoin the rest of the ISVR Consulting facilities within the Wolfson Building and Rayleigh Laboratories on the University’s Highfield campus.
 As part of the relocation, old test cells at the western end of the Wolfson Building were refurbished as a Product Development Laboratory, which this houses the former ADAU's banger rig and automotive testing.
-Malcolm Smith took over as manager from October 2009, when Stuart Dyne left for a position with Thales.
+Malcolm Smith became manager from October 2009, followed by Simon Roberts who took over in 2017.

 So what has changed over the years…?

 … Well the equipment for a start.
 Back in 1968 noise surveys were done with a B&K 2203 sound level meter on a neck strap, possibly with an octave-band filter set attached, with a Nagra 3 or IV-S reel-to-reel tape recorder slung over a shoulder.
 The Nagra alone contained 12 D-size NiCad rechargeable batteries.
 The equipment was ‘portable’ but would probably have been condemned under today’s manual handling guidelines.
 When you’d done a noise survey you certainly felt it.

 Today our light-weight B&K 2250 sound level meters are called ‘hand-held analysers’ by the manufacturer, and can log spectra and record ‘wav’ files on memory cards at the press of a button.